paluh/purescript-boomboom/README.md

 ## Description

-Bidirectional routing library with principled plumbing which provides an easy to use generic sugar for variants and records.
+Bidirectional routing library with principled plumbing which provides easy to use generic sugar for variants and records.

-Still β stage... and docs in pre-α ;-)
+Still β stage...

 ## `BoomBoom`

-The core type of this library is `BoomBoom.Prim.BoomBoom` which translates really to this simple record:
+The core type of this library is `BoomBoom.BoomBoom` which translates really to this simple record:

 ```purescript
 newtype BoomBoom tok a = BoomBoom { prs: tok → { a: Maybe a, tok ∷ tok }, ser: a → tok }